kubeflow/website/content/docs/pipelines/sdk/client_usage.md

 * Install the [Kubeflow Pipelines SDK](/docs/pipelines/sdk/install-sdk/).
 It is recommended to always use the latest KFP SDK.

-## Example: create a pipeline and then create a new version under it
+## Example 1: create a pipeline and then create a new version under it

 * First, we use KFP SDK client to create a pipeline from a local file.
 * When the pipeline is created, a default pipeline version is created under it automatically.